Title

 (.2) Individuals or entities providing research, technical assistance, or technology; and

 (.3) City agencies to assist the Board in the fulfilment of its duties.
-The Board may enter into intergovernmental agreements or memoranda of understanding with the City and any agency or instrumentality of the City in order to further the successful implementation and operation of the Program through the provision, receipt, or other sharing of data, technical assistance, enforcement, compliance, collection, and other services or assistance to the Program, and all such agencies and instrumentalities shall cooperate with the Board in achieving those ends.
+The Board may enter into memoranda of understanding with the City and any agency or instrumentality of the City in order to further the successful implementation and operation of the Program through the provision, receipt, or other sharing of data, technical assistance, enforcement, compliance, collection, and other services or assistance to the Program, and all such agencies and instrumentalities shall cooperate with the Board in achieving those ends.

 (f) To develop and implement an outreach plan to gain input and disseminate information regarding the Program and retirement savings in general;